xwiki/xwiki-platform/xwiki-platform-tools/xem-web-debug-eclipse/README.txt

 = TODO =

 * add support for GWT WYSIWYG
-* replace Eclipse linked resources by subversion 1.6 internal links when svn.xwiki.org will be to 1.6
+* replace Eclipse linked resources by subversion 1.6 internal links when svn.xwiki.org will be upgraded to 1.6